-The Paris Market is a visual delight, where there's something unique just waiting to be discovered in every nook and cranny of the store.
+The Paris Market is a visual delight, with something unique just waiting to be discovered in every nook and cranny of the store.

 Oh Civvies, how we love your quirky little shop!

-24e Design Co. – 24e is a family-owned store run by Ruel Joyner, who is a 3rd generation Savannah native.
-The store bills itself as “The coolest store in Savannah” and earned those bragging rights by combining high-end furniture with a dash of funky art and very unique accessories.
+24e Design Co. – 24e is a family-owned store run by Ruel Joyner, a 3rd generation Savannah native.
+The store bills itself as “The Coolest Store in Savannah” and earned bragging rights by combining high-end furniture with a dash of funky art and very unique accessories.
 If you need assistance refining your style aesthetic or just want someone to redesign an entire room, they also offer design services.
 View some of their completed interior design projects here.
 Location: 24 E. Broughton Street.
 Instagram: @24estyle

 24e.
 DESIGN CO. is “The Coolest Store in Savannah”.